Where is the Evidence for Evidence-Based Therapies?

 It seems not to matter that scientific research shows that psychodynamic therapy is at least as effective (see my original research article, The Efficacy of Psychodynamic Psychotherapy or for a popularized version, see Getting to Know Me: What's behind psychoanalysis).
 Advocates of “evidence-based therapy” often denigrate psychodynamic treatment (or rather, their mistaken stereotypes and caricatures of it).
 When they use the term “evidence based,” it is often with an implicit wink and a nod and the unspoken message: “Manualized treatment is Science.
 Psychodynamic treatment is superstition.”

 Psychodynamic or psychoanalytic clinicians in the old days were not especially supportive of empirical research.
 Many believed therapy required a level of privacy that precluded independent observation.
-Many also believed that research could not measure crucial treatment benefits like self-awareness, freedom from inner constraints, or more intimate relationships.
+Many also believed that research could not measure crucial treatment benefits like self-awareness, freedom from inner constraints, or more meaningful connection with others.
 In contrast, academic researchers routinely conducted controlled research trials comparing manualized CBT to control groups.
-These manualized forms of CBT were therefore termed “empirically validated” (the preferred term later morphed into “empirically supported” and more recently, “evidence based”).
+These manualized forms of CBT were therefore termed “empirically validated” (the preferred term later morphed into “empirically supported” and most recently, “evidence based”).

 No research findings ever suggested that manualized CBT was more effective than psychodynamic therapy.
-It was just more often studied in research settings.
-There is a world of difference between saying that a treatment has not been extensively researched and saying it has been scientifically discredited.
+It was just more often researched.
+There is a world of difference between saying that a treatment is less researched and saying it has been scientifically discredited.
 But academic researchers routinely blurred this distinction.
-A culture developed in academic psychology that promoted a myth that research had proven manualized CBT superior.
+A culture developed in academic psychology that promoted a myth that manualized CBT was proven to be superior.
 Some academic researchers—those with little regard for actual scientific evidence—even began saying it was "unethical" to practice psychodynamic therapy because research showed CBT was more effective.
 The only problem is that research showed nothing of the sort.

 This may shed some light on why the authors of the study I described above could so glibly assert that therapists should adhere to CBT treatment manuals "to give patients the best chance of recovery"—and how this falsehood could sail right through the editorial review process of a reputable research journal.